AndrewJBateman/ionic-angular-news-app/README.md

 * **Dark mode** switch on menu changes from light to dark mode.
 * **Storage** of favourite articles using Ionic Storage.
+* **Network** status check in initialisation and also to decide whether to show live or stored data.

 ## Status